ProgramingPro2/pi_app_repo/docs/setup.md

 3. Verify user is in `plugdev` group: `groups`
 4. Try running with `sudo` temporarily to test permissions

-### Buttons Not Responding

-1. Verify GPIO pins are correct (5, 6, 13)
-2. Check button wiring (one side to GPIO, other to GND)
-3. Test buttons manually with gpiozero
 4. Verify no other processes are using the GPIO pins

 ### Application Crashes on Startup